 is the CEO and co-founder of The Texas Tribune, a nonprofit, nonpartisan digital news organization recently called “one of the nonprofit news sector’s runaway success stories.”
 The Tribune's deep coverage of Texas politics and public policy can be found at its website, texastribune.org, in newspapers and on TV and radio stations across the state, and in the print and online editions of the Washington Post.
-Since its launch in 2009, the Tribune has won international acclaim and numerous honors, including nine national Edward R. Murrow Awards from the Radio Television Digital News Association and three general excellence awards from the Online News Association.
+Since its launch in 2009, the Tribune has won international acclaim and numerous honors, including a Peabody Award, nine national Edward R. Murrow Awards from the Radio Television Digital News Association and three general excellence awards from the Online News Association.
 Previously Evan spent nearly 18 years at Texas Monthly, including eight years as Editor and a year as President and Editor-in-Chief.

 At the Trib's April 25 symposium on higher education at the University of Texas at Austin, state Reps.
 Garnet Coleman, D-Houston, and John Zerwas, R-Simonton, talked about Medicaid, mental health and more.